bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-11.png)

 You are invited to join us:

 - Access the platform: zone.statcan.ca
 - Attend our training workshops
-- Help shape StatCan's data future
+- Help shape StatCan's data science future
 - Host the next Zone in your area

 > The movement toward openness,